Macrometacorp/docs/docs/queryworkers/c8ql/got-tutorial/index.md

 ## About this Tutorial

 This tutorial guides you through several sets of tasks.
 To get the most out of this tutorial, complete the sections in order.
-Many tasks build on earlier steps, so they are necessary to sucessfully complete the full tutorial.
+Many tasks build on earlier steps, so they are necessary to successfully complete the full tutorial.

 Enjoy and have fun!